Don Lemon fights federal indictment over protest coverage, says he was there 'as a journalist'

 Don Lemon attends the 14th Annual NFL Honors at Saenger Theatre on February 06, 2025, in New Orleans, Louisiana.
 (Michael Loccisano/Getty Images)

-During the hearing, Judge Micko advised Lemon of his constitutional rights and confirmed he understood the charges.
+During the hearing, Judge Micko advised Lemon of his constitutional rights and confirmed that he understood the charges.

 Lemon responded that he did.
 The judge said Lemon would be permitted to travel as long as he did not violate any state or federal laws.